CHendrick00/sp-nnlc-docker/README.md

 **Notes**:
 - Bind mounts are easier to permission to work with Docker on Linux, so this is the default on the docker-compose-linux.yml example.
 - You can create the volume as a normal Docker volume if you wish, but be aware that the path is created under the main Docker data directory which is owned by root and is not visible to rootless users without running `chown` on the volume directory.
 If you choose to use this anyway, you can find the volume under `cd /var/lib/docker/volumes/nnlc_data/_data`.
-- Bind mounts are an alternative to the above, but have not been tested and may require some work to get host permissions on the mount directory correct. `chown -R 1234:1234 /HOST/PATH` may be all that's required, but only try this if you know what you're doing.

 ### Others
 - Other host operating systems are untested and may or may not work out-of-box.